Printed on September 15, 2019, 5:00 am

 - However, an employee shall receive credit for any official holiday occurring during a period of terminal leave and shall receive the longevity bonus if the anniversary date occurs during the period of terminal leave.

 - During a period of terminal leave, an employee shall continue to be eligible for group health insurance coverage.
-Premiums for the coverage shall be deducted from his or her terminal leave payments if continued coverage is elected.
+Premiums for the coverage shall be deducted from terminal leave payments if continued coverage is elected.

-- If a terminating employee elects to be paid for his or her accrued but unused annual leave by lump sum payment, the employee's last working day shall be the official date of termination.
+- If a terminating employee elects to be paid for accrued but unused annual leave by lump sum payment, the employee's last working day shall be the official date of termination.

 - Payment for accrued annual leave under this section shall not be limited to the maximum accumulation amount which may be carried forward from one fiscal year to the next if the last working day occurs prior to July 1 (even if the terminal leave period extends beyond July 1).